XlinZeng/XZeng-bit/index.md

 Key Laboratory of Intelligent Control and Decision of Complex Systems

-School of Automation

-Beijing Institute of Technology, 100081, Beijing, China.
+School of Automation, Beijing Institute of Technology, 100081, Beijing, China.

 Email: xianlin [DOT] zeng [AT] bit [DOT] edu [DOT] cn